izihawa/summa/docs/core/architecture.md

 nav_order: 1
 ---

-Summa is composed of multiple parts, most important ones are
+Summa is composed of multiple parts, the most important of which are
 - [Tantivy](https://github.com/quickwit-oss/tantivy) for creating indices and searching in them
 - [Iroh](https://github.com/n0-computer/iroh) for downloading and distributing indices through [IPFS](https://ipfs.tech) network
 - [WASM](/summa/core/wasm) for compiling and launching the subset of Summa in browsers

 Summa Server combines Tantivy and Iroh together.
-It operates indices, put them in Iroh Store and manages Iroh P2P for making indices available through IPFS network.
+It operates indices and puts them in the Iroh Store, and manages Iroh P2P for making indices available through the IPFS network.

 ![architecture](/summa/assets/arch.drawio.png)

 The main object in Summa is `Index` that represents a set of data with common [schema](/summa/core/schema) and backed with one of available `IndexEngine`.
-`IndexEngine` encapsulates all IO operations.
+`IndexEngine` encapsulates all I/O operations.
 There are ready implementations for `Memory`, `File`, `IPFS` and `Remote`-backed indices.

 ### Index Engines

 #### Memory

-Ephemeral index having only schema persisted but data is wiped on every server restart.
+Ephemeral index, with only the schema persisted, but data is wiped on every server restart

 ```bash
 # Create new index